Tom Clancy's Ghost Recon Breakpoint

-Tom Clancy's Ghost Recon Breakpoint is an online-only tactical shooter video game developed by Ubisoft Paris and published by Ubisoft.
+Tom Clancy's Ghost Recon Breakpoint is an online tactical shooter video game developed by Ubisoft Paris and published by Ubisoft.
 The game was released worldwide on 4 October 2019 for PlayStation 4, Windows, and Xbox One, and on 18 December 2019 for Stadia.
 The game is the eleventh installment in the Tom Clancy's Ghost Recon franchise and is a narrative sequel to the 2017 video game Tom Clancy's Ghost Recon Wildlands.

 The game is set in an open world environment called Auroa, a fictional island chain in the Pacific Ocean.
-The player takes on the role of Lieutenant Colonel Anthony "Nomad" Perryman a U.S. Special Operation Forces service member sent to the island to investigate a series of disturbances involving Skell Technology, a military contractor based on Auroa.
+The player takes on the role of Lieutenant Colonel Anthony "Nomad" Perryman, a U.S. Special Operation Forces service member sent to the island to investigate a series of disturbances involving Skell Technology, a military contractor based on Auroa.

 Upon release, Tom Clancy's Ghost Recon Breakpoint received mixed reviews from critics, with criticism for its mechanics and mission design.
-The game underperformed commercially despite selling 6 million worldwide on all platforms, as of 1 January 2020.
+The game failed to meet sales expectations and therefore was a commercial disappointment.
 Live service support for the game ended on 5 April 2022 shortly after Ubisoft added non-fungible tokens (NFTs) to the game.